-The Black Rifle Coffee Company is a veteran-owned coffee company that sells high-quality coffee and donates a portion of their sales back to veterans, law enforcement, and first responders.
+The Black Rifle Coffee Company is a veteran-owned coffee company that sells high-quality coffee and donates a portion of its sales back to veterans, law enforcement, and first responders.

 Keep this in mind as we dive deeper into the paid digital advertising side of marketing.

-Your unique value proposition also known as a unique selling proposition (USP), your UVP is a clear statement that describes the benefit of your offer, how you solve your customer's needs, and what distinguishes you from the competition.
+Your unique value proposition, also known as a unique selling proposition (USP), is a clear statement that describes the benefit of your offer, how you solve your customer's needs, and what distinguishes you from the competition.